gautamdhameja/substrate-runtime-contract-sample/README.md

 ## Generating Storage Keys

-Keys to storage items in substrate are constructed by hashing the raw key.
+Keys to storage items in substrate runtime are constructed by hashing the raw key.

 Refer to the [substrate documentation](https://crates.parity.io/frame_support/macro.decl_storage.html#example) about storage types and key construction.